 - Ability to comfortably lift 30 lbs.

 Internships at SPUR are unpaid, however, interns will enjoy SPUR membership benefits, including free admission to all forums and tours and one year of SPUR’s magazine, The Urbanist.
 As a thought leader in urban planning, design and policy, SPUR has been a valuable stepping-stone for interns to graduate school and careers in real-estate, architecture, design, and consulting.

-To apply, send your cover letter and resume to our Research and Volunteer Coordinator, Jenna White, with the position title in the subject line, to firstname.lastname@example.org.
+To apply, send your cover letter and resume to our Research and Volunteer Coordinator, Mike Jacobson, with the position title in the subject line, to firstname.lastname@example.org.